Rukenshia/frenchwhaling/README.md

 # frenchwhaling

 Frenchwhaling is a website for players to track progress on the World of Warships 0.8.6 "French Destroyers" event.
+It has been modified to allow other resources as well, the frontend is currently skinned for the 0.8.11 Snowflake event.

 ## Architecture